 MECH 202 (Engineering Design II); Introduction to Engineering Materials; or instructor approval.; MECH 331A (Introduction to Engineering Materials: Lecture or MECH 331 or 331B)

 Military personnel admitted to a College of Engineering online degree program may be eligible for a 15% tuition discount.
 Tuition discounts can only be given if you provide the appropriate discount code at the time of registration.
 Call (877) 491-4336 or email firstname.lastname@example.org to learn more.

 Please check the CSU Bookstore for textbook information.
 Textbook listings are available at the CSU Bookstore about 3 weeks prior to the start of the term.

 David A. Prawel

-David Prawel has enjoyed a 38 year career as a developer, entrepreneur, consultant and educator in 3D technology and digital product development for over 30 years.
-He helped build 5 startup companies, with one successful IPO and one in the works.
+Dr. David Prawel has enjoyed a 38 year career as a developer, entrepreneur, consultant and educator in 3D technology and digital product development.
+He helped build 6 startup companies, with one successful IPO and hopefully one more in the works.
 He earned Bachelor's and Master's degrees from the University of Buffalo, and a Ph.D. from Colorado State University in Biomedical Engineering.
-He is currently on the Research Faculty in Mechanical Engineering at CSU, where he researches biomimetic and polymeric biomaterials. .
-He also recently founded a community-access center for 3D printing and personal fabrication www.idea2product.net), which he founded in 2012.
+He is currently on the Research Faculty in Mechanical Engineering at CSU, where he develops cardiovascular and orthopedic biomaterials.
+He also runs the Idea2Product 3D printing lab at CSU (www.idea2product.net), which he founded in 2012.